H.R. 5530: Postal Contracting Financial Accountability Act

 2

-A contractor can use this option only if USPS's decision is not primarily or entirely based on a breach of the agreement by the contractor, and only if USPS has not already entered into a new agreement with that contractor for that specific unit.
+The option is off the table if USPS's decision is primarily or entirely based on the operator breaching the contract, or if USPS has already signed a new agreement with that operator for the same counter.

 3

-If a valid election is made, the agreement continues under the same terms and conditions that were in effect immediately before the scheduled termination or non-renewal date, unless amended as required by subsection (f).
+When an operator elects to stay open, the agreement continues under the same terms and conditions that were in effect right before the scheduled end date, unless amended as the bill requires.

 4